7 smart tips for babysitters juggling school and work

 If you babysit while you’re finishing high school or working toward your college degree, you’re not alone.
 There are many reasons to squeeze babysitting gigs into your busy schedule, including the ability to earn extra income, build up your resume and references and gain some valuable experience.

-“Having babysitting jobs gives students life skills,” says Elizabeth Malson, president of Amslee Institute in Sarasota, Florida.
+“Having babysitting jobs gives students life skills,” says Elizabeth Malson, founder of the US Nanny Institute in Bradenton, Florida.
 “It also sets them up for employment opportunities for summer and holiday breaks and even to work over spring break.”

 But to keep up your grades and score great babysitting gigs, you’re going to have to be strategic.